 3. Navigate to the desired text file and double-click the filename to load it.

 You can easily switch between your iCloud Library and your Mac’s local drives or network drives in the Open dialog.
-Click the iCloud button or the On My Mac button at the top of the Open dialog.
+Click the iCloud button or the On My Mac button at the top of the Open dialog.4.
+Click the insertion cursor anywhere in the file and begin typing.
+Or, to edit existing text, drag the insertion cursor across the characters to highlight them and type the replacement text.

 You can also open an existing text file by dragging its icon from the Finder window to the TextEdit icon.